- Getting started

 - robot units for cloud robots

-To enable users to debug processes on unattended infrastructure, do the following when referencing or editing the user account in Orchestrator:
+To enable users to debug processes on unattended infrastructure, perform the following when you reference or edit the user account in Orchestrator:

 When interactive authentication is enforced, in UiPath Assistant, a user can only see the processes to which they have access and only after signing in to their account.
 A user license is also required.
 Therefore, unattended processes which do not run under a user account are not available in UiPath Assistant for troubleshooting, making it impossible for a user to debug an unattended process by logging into that host machine.